 We are a leader in the development, manufacture and sale of proprietary, disposable medical connection systems for use in intravenous ("I.V.") therapy applications.
-Our devices are designed to protect patients from Catheter Related Bloodstream Infections and healthcare workers from exposure to infectious diseases through accidental needlesticks.
+Our devices are designed to protect patients from catheter related bloodstream infections and healthcare workers from exposure to infectious diseases through accidental needlesticks.
 We are also a leader in the production of custom I.V. systems and low cost generic I.V. systems and we incorporate our proprietary products in many of those custom I.V. systems.
-With the acquisition of Hospira's Salt Lake City plant and commencement of production under a 20-year Manufacturing, Commercialization and Development Agreement with Hospira ("MCDA"), we are now also a significant manufacturer of critical care medical devices, including catheters, angiography kits and cardiac monitoring systems.
+With the acquisition of Hospira's Salt Lake City plant in May 2005 and commencement of production under a 20-year Manufacturing, Commercialization and Development Agreement with Hospira ("MCDA"), we are now also a significant manufacturer of critical care medical devices, including catheters, angiography kits and cardiac monitoring systems.